Middle ear surgery

 What does middle ear surgery involve?

-The middle ear is accessed through a cut behind the ear or through the ear canal so that the appropriate procedures can be performed, depending on the injury presented by the person.
+In middle ear surgery, The middle ear is accessed through a cut behind the ear or through the ear canal so that the appropriate procedures can be performed, depending on the injury.
 The procedure may involve removing any infection or dead tissue in the eardrum, placing a graft to reconstruct the tympanic membrane, or placing a prosthesis to replace a damaged bone.

-Before the operation, the otorhinolaryngologist will check to make sure you don’t have an ear infection.
+Before middle ear surgery, the specialist, or otorhinolaryngologist, will check to make sure you don’t have an ear infection.
 This will require several tests, including an ear examination and a hearing test.
 In some cases, a CT scan of the head may also be needed.

 You must also consult your doctor about medication you can or cannot take.
 For example, you may need to stop taking certain drugs such as aspirin, anti-inflammatories or blood thinners a week prior to surgery.